All graduate students must have an advisor that meets the requirements of the Graduate School.

 Appointing and changing advisors

-The advisor or co-advisors are recommended to the dean of the Graduate School by the graduate program using the Advisor and Committee Recommendation form.
+The advisor or co-advisors are recommended to the dean of the Graduate School by the graduate program using the Advisor Recommendation form.
+This form will help students and advisors initiate conversations about shared expectations and career goals.

 Advisors without full Graduate Faculty Status must submit the appointment to Graduate Faculty Status form for each advisee.